Magengruppe

 with the appearance of coffee-grounds.

 Has suffered from vomiting or indigestion more or less for 14 years, has seen many doctors and taken much medicine without avail: Ferr-p.
-6. Nat-p. in usual quantities,
+6. Nat-p. in usual quantities, a tablespoonful every two hours alternately.

 After a fortnight, free from vomiting, had little pains and felt greatly better.
 After continuing another ten days with same remedies, become quite well.
-No recurrence
+No recurrence nearly two years.
+Cure permanent.

-Ailing for 13 years; much emaciation; continual vomiting when food was taken.
+Ailing for thirteen years; much emaciation; continual vomiting when food was taken.
 Severe pain in stomach, also in umbilical region.
 Very depressed condition.
-Was advised,
+Was advised, as a last resort, surgical operation.

 Diagnosis; chronic gastric ulceration.
 Sclerotic condition of the pre-aortic lymphatic nodes and vessels in umbilical region: Ferr-p.
 Kali-p.